enterpriseqa/auth_session_store/README.md

 ## Environment Variables

 ```
-   STATE_STORAGE_DIR="Storage directory where the session details are stored",
+   STATE_STORAGE_DIR="Storage directory where the session details are stored, which can be used for reusing the login session by the QA agent",
    X_API_KEY="API key created from www.qaagent.ai website for validating the successful login using OCR AI model",
    OCR_AGENT_BASE_URL=https://www.qaagent.ai
 ```